tuffant21/angular2-materialize-v1/README.md

 # angular2-materialize-v1
 Angular 2 support for Materialize CSS v1.0+ framework.

+This project has 0 dependencies and requires no dependencies to be installed on your production server.
+Forget the need to install hammerjs or jquery.
+It is made with vanilla JavaScript and vanilla Angular.

 ## Getting Started
 Feel free to take a look at the example-project to help you get started.